cmfunderburk/vmt-dev/docs/3_strategic_roadmap.md

 The long-term vision is to expand VMT step-by-step into a comprehensive microeconomic simulation platform that mirrors the progression of a standard graduate curriculum.

-1.  **Foraging & Barter Economy (v1.1 - Complete)**: The current state.
+1.  **Phase A — Foraging & Barter Economy (Complete)**: The current state.
 A robust simulation of a two-good exchange economy with resource foraging and bilateral barter.
 This covers foundational concepts like utility maximization and gains from trade.

-2.  **Introduction of Money (v1.3)**: Transform the barter system by introducing a medium of exchange ("money") and explicit budget constraints.
+2.  **Phase B — Introduction of Money**: Transform the barter system by introducing a medium of exchange ("money") and explicit budget constraints.
 This enables the study of consumer choice and price systems.

-3.  **Local Market Mechanisms (v1.4)**: Graduate from bilateral negotiation to many-to-many trade.
+3.  **Phase C — Local Market Mechanisms**: Graduate from bilateral negotiation to many-to-many trade.
 Implement posted-price markets or simple auctions where a market-clearing price can emerge from the collective behavior of a group of agents.
 This introduces supply and demand dynamics.

 4.  **Production Economy**: Introduce "Firm" agents that use inputs (like labor, supplied by consumer agents) to produce goods according to production functions.
 This enables the study of producer theory, supply curves, and factor markets.